Zequez/logseq-vault/pages/Living in the Gift.md

 	- Community is woven from gifts.
 		- Gifts are the warp; stories the woof
 		- Everybydy is in debt with everyone else
-		-
+		- Disintegration of community
+			- It has essentially been strip mined; the gift relationships have been turned into goods and services we can buy -
 		-
 		-